tsoj/ecs_prototype/README.md

     }
     SystemManager::addSystem(&catchEvent);

-You can replace `catchEvent()` with any function you want, if you want to catch all events `T` you need to add a function that looks like this:
+You can replace `catchEvent()` with any function you want.
+If you want to catch all events `T` you need to add a function that looks like this:

     void customEventCatcher(const T& event)
     {